Click to open network menu

 I personally rarely find myself building those boots caps, as I think there are better armor options such as Death's Dance and Guardian Angel.
 The only games where you should buy the Plated Steelcaps, is whenever you are not able to build deaths dance, because the enemy team has too much true damage.

 This item is very often my 4th item in the game.
 Guardian Angel really makes Riven hard to deal with, as she can just dive into your backline.
-Enemies can’t ignore you in the backline, but at the same time they don’t want to focus you because you have this item.
+Enemy team can’t ignore this champion in the backline, but at the same time they don’t want to focus on you because you have a this item.
+And even if enemy team manages to kill Riven, she will just get back to life and have all of her abilities back up.
+Also just sitting on a Stopwatch can very often completely change the outcome of a fight, so I love this item a lot.

 You can use both your Broken Wings and your Ki Burst to animation cancel your auto attack, which is what Riven is mostly famous for, as she has a lot of animation cancels.
 So you can buffer your auto attack, and then use an ability.
 Your auto attack still goes through, but your ability goes through as well, canceling your auto attack animation and dealing damage.